Ursula K. Le Guin: Influences

 Several scholars have commented that Le Guin's writing was influenced by Carl Jung, and specifically by the idea of Jungian archetypes.
 In particular, the shadow in A Wizard of Earthsea is seen as the Shadow archetype from Jungian psychology, representing Ged's pride, fear, and desire for power.
 Le Guin discussed her interpretation of this archetype, and her interest in the dark and repressed parts of the psyche, in a 1974 lecture.
 She stated elsewhere that she had never read Jung before writing the first Earthsea books.
-Other archetypes, including the Mother, Animus, and Anima, have also been identified in Le Guin's writing.
+Other archetypes, including the Mother, Animus, and Anima, have also been identified in Le Guin's writing. the planetary forests featured in multiple Hainish works are described as a metaphor for the mind, and of Jungian "collective unconscious.

 Philosophical Taoism had a large role in Le Guin's world view, and the influence of Taoist thought can be seen in many of her stories.
 Many of Le Guin's protagonists, including in The Lathe of Heaven, embody the Taoist ideal of leaving things alone.
 The anthropologists of the Hainish universe try not to meddle with the cultures they encounter, while one of the earliest lessons Ged learns in A Wizard of Earthsea is not to use magic unless it is absolutely necessary.
 Taoist influence is evident in Le Guin's depiction of equilibrium in the world of Earthsea: the archipelago is depicted as being based on a delicate balance, which is disrupted by somebody in each of the first three novels.
 This includes an equilibrium between land and sea, implicit in the name "Earthsea", between people and their natural environment, and a larger cosmic equilibrium, which wizards are tasked with maintaining.
 Another prominent Taoist idea is the reconciliation of opposites such as light and dark, or good and evil.
 A number of Hainish novels, The Dispossessed prominent among them, explored such a process of reconciliation.
 In the Earthsea universe, it is not the dark powers, but the characters' misunderstanding of the balance of life, that is depicted as evil, in contrast to conventional Western stories in which good and evil are in constant conflict.